Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, for the first time in history, Russia's foreign debt-to-GDP ratio fell below 15% in the second quarter of 2023.
 Per capita debt fell to $2,300, the lowest level since 2006.

-Russian news agency RIA Novosti gave the above figures based on BR data in the second quarter.
-But in the third quarter, Russia's foreign debt decreased by another 4%, down to 329.5 billion USD.
+The Russian news agency RIA Novosti reported the figures based on BR data in the second quarter.
+But in the third quarter, Russia's foreign debt fell by another 4%, to $329.5 billion.

 Since the beginning of the year, Russia's debt-to-GDP ratio has fallen to 14.1%.